mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 After setting up your Mattermost instance, AWS key, and S3 bucket you can now provision your app using `appsctl`.
 Note that `appsctl` commands are run in the `mattermost-plugin-apps` repo.

-Install appsctl
+#### Install appsctl

-- `go install github.com/mattermost/mattermost-plugin-apps/cmd/appsctl@latest`
+`go install github.com/mattermost/mattermost-plugin-apps/cmd/appsctl@latest`

-Provision your app
+#### Provision your app

-- `appsctl provision app /PATH/TO/YOUR/APP/BUNDLE.zip`
+`appsctl provision app /PATH/TO/YOUR/APP/BUNDLE.zip`

+#### Install your app

-The provision command output will show the `/apps` installation to use in Mattermost.
+The provision command output will show the Mattermost `/apps install` installation command.
+You can also install a previously provisioned app with the same `/apps install` command.
+(Example: `/apps install aws hello-lambda demo`)

 ### Optional: Provision the hello-lambda app

-A test command is also available if you would like to test provisioning the hello-lambda test app.
+The hello-lambda test app is available if you would like to test provisioning an app.
 This will add a manifest to the S3 bucket and add a corresponding lambda function to AWS.
+The app can then be installed from your Mattermost server and tested through the `/hello-lambda` slash command.

 Build hello-lambda bundle

-- `cd ./examples/go/hello-lambda && make dist; cd -`
+`cd ./examples/go/hello-lambda && make dist; cd -`
-- `go run ./cmd/appsctl aws test provision ./examples/go/hello-lambda/dist/bundle.zip`
+`go run ./cmd/appsctl provision app ./examples/go/hello-lambda/dist/bundle.zip`

 ### Provisioned app details